Web Design Background

 Like its competitors, Burberry’s key messaging leaves much to be desired and is difficult to find.
 Whilst the site loads quickly, it’s arguably lacking in impact.
 There’s an overuse of monochrome and the font choice is easily lost.
 The photography is a touch on the basic side which is something you don’t expect from a high-end brand either.
 Navigation is overwhelming and unfortunately, I’d argue that there’s nothing unique or memorable about this fashion website.

-A screenshot of the Diorhomepage when KIJO reviewed it
+A screenshot of the fashion website Dior's homepage when KIJO reviewed it

 Reviewed by Liam Terry – Website Service Leader

-A screenshot of the Yves Saint Laurent homepage when KIJO reviewed it
+A screenshot of the fashion website YSL's homepage when KIJO reviewed it

 Reviewed by Liam Terry – Website Service Leader

-This luxury fashion website hosts a simple, yet effective colour scheme and has a unique look book feel which works well.
+This luxury fashion website hosts a simple, yet effective colour scheme and has a unique lookbook feel which works well.
 However, the font is arguably too small and animation exists in solely video format.
 Yves Saint Laurent, like many other sites on this list, is also lacking in any real key messaging and the messaging they do have has to be purposely sought out.
-The site also falls flat in terms of navigation.
-CTA buttons are sparing and it is overall very difficult to navigate.
+It also falls flat in terms of navigation; CTA buttons are sparing and it is overall very difficult to navigate.

-A screenshot of the Valentino homepage when KIJO reviewed it
+A screenshot of the fashion website Balenciaga's homepage when KIJO reviewed it

 Reviewed by Danny Findon-Kent – UI/UX Designer

-Valentino’s site design is really disappointing.
-A bland banner greets you on the homepage and the layout feels uninspired despite the high-quality, large photography.
-Navigation is clunky, typography is poor (and thus unclear) and the filter bar isn’t sticky (it doesn’t stay on page as you scroll).
+Overall, Valentino’s site is really disappointing on the design front.
+A bland banner greets you on the homepage and the layout feels uninspired, despite the high-quality, large photography.
+Navigation is clunky, typography is poor and thus unclear, and the filter bar isn’t sticky (it doesn’t stay on page as you scroll).
 This means users have to scroll back up to alter their search criteria – this can be very frustrating and off putting for a user.
 Its visual appeal and navigational system is where I’d start in improving this fashion website.

 Reviewed by Danny Findon-Kent – UI/UX Designer

 Balenciaga’s fashion website captures you with its bold and consistent imagery and its unique e-commerce styling helps it stand out from competitor brands.
-However, the design is very repetitive and navigation feels uninspired.
-However, it is easy to use.
+However, the design is very repetitive and navigation feels uninspired – but it is easy to use.
 The check-out process is quite basic and lacks any interesting design elements.
-It also requires users to log in before checking out, offering no guest check out option.
-This opens the business up for substantial drop-out rates and this choice surprised me.
+It also requires users to log in before checking out, offering no guest check out option, which opens the business up for substantial drop-out rates.
+This surprised me.
 Because of this, streamlining the check-out process would be one of my first ports of call in a redesign.
-Overall, the site fails to deliver a memorable or distinctive brand experience that sets it apart from other fashion houses.
-Unfortunately this can result in low engagement and low conversion rates.
+Overall, the site fails to deliver a memorable or distinctive brand experience that sets it apart from other fashion houses which unfortunately can result in low engagement and low conversion rates.

 Why Some Luxury Fashion Websites Scored Better Than Others